melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

 How can we evaluate our variants?

 We've called variants on normal human DNA, so we expect to find variants with the typical characteristics of human germline variants.
 We know a lot about variation in humans from many empirical studies, including the 1000Genomes project, so we have some expectations on what we should see when we call variants in a new sample:

-* Expect to see true variations at the rate of about 1 per 1000bp against the reference genome
+* We expect to see true variations at the rate of about 1 per 1000bp against the reference genome
 * 85% of variations ‘rediscovered’ - that is, 85% already known and recorded in dbSNP (% dependent on the version of dbSNP)
 * A transition/transversion (Ti/Tv) rate of >2 if the variants are high quality, even higher if the variants are in coding regions.